sib-swiss/dsSwissKnife-example/README.md

 Please download this repository (click the green Code button, then Download zip) and unzip it.\
 Run docker-compose with the provided docker-compose.yml file.

-In Linux the command would be\
+In Linux the command would be:

 <code>
 docker-compose up -d
 </code>